KarlesP/karlesp.github.io/web/spg_intro.md

 ---
 layout: page
-title: Web Development using Static Site Generators
+title: Web Development using Static Page Generators
 ---
 ## Introduction
 A static site generator (SSG) is a compromise between using a hand-coded static site and a full CMS.
 You generate an HTML-only website using raw data (such as Markdown files) and templates.
 The resulting build is transferred to your live server.